mk-fg/incremetal-disk-compare-and-sync/README.md

     It's possible to `rsync -S` a sparse file delta, or use path on a network filesystem as a sync destination, but there's nothing beyond that.
+    [wyng] and backup tools operating with repository-type destinations often have this.

 - Compression - nothing is compressed/decompressed by the tool itself.